-The Nexus 4 has a 4.7-in., 1,280-by-768-pixel resolution display, a quad-core Snapdragon S4 Pro processor from Qualcomm, 2 gigabytes of RAM, an 8-megapixel rear camera, a 1.3-megapixel front camera and either 8 or 16 gigabytes of storage.
-It also has NFC, a micro USB port and micro HDMI output.
-For bells and whistles, Google is touting built-in wireless charging (though you’ll need to supply your own compatible charging mat) and a Photo Sphere feature that can shoot 360-degree panorama photos.
+The Nexus 4 has a 4.7-inches display with a resolution of 1,280-by-768-pixel, a quad-core Snapdragon S4 Pro processor from Qualcomm, 2 GB of RAM, an 8 Megapixel rear camera, a 1.3-megapixel front camera and either 8 or 16 GB of internal storage options.
+Other features include NFC, a micro USB port and micro HDMI output.

-In terms of tech specs, the Nexus 4 is close to the high end for today’s smart phones, but it has one major drawback: it doesn’t support 4G LTE, only the slower HSPA+.
+The Nexus 4 doesn’t support 4G LTE, only the slower HSPA+.
 As the Verge explains, Google wants to sell these phones unlocked and without wireless contracts, which isn’t possible with Verizon or Sprint without their permission.
-That leaves AT&T, whose LTE frequencies are different than the rest of the world’s.
+That leaves AT&T, whose LTE frequencies are different than the rest of the worlds.
 Rather than make a separate, and more expensive, 4G LTE phone for AT&T users, Google went with a single HSPA+ model that works everywhere.

-Aside from the storage bump and optional 3G, the new Nexus 7 is the same as the old one, with a 7-in., 1,280-by-800 resolution display, a quad-core Nvidia Tegra 3 processor, 1 GB of RAM, a 1.2-megapixel front-facing webcam and a micro USB port.
-It weighs 0.7 lb., measures 0.4 in. thick and gets about 9.5 hours of battery life on a charge.
+Apart from the from the storage bump and optional 3G, the new Nexus 7 is the same as the old one, with a 7-in., 1,280-by-800 resolution display, a quad-core Nvidia Tegra 3 processor, 1 GB of RAM, a 1.2-megapixel front-facing webcam and a micro USB port.
+It gets about 9.5 hours of battery life on a single charge.

-This is Google’s first Nexus tablet to compete directly with Apple‘s iPad, and it offers a Retina-beating 10.1-in., 2,560-by-1,600 resolution display as its claim to fame.
-Other specs include a dual-core A15 processor, 2 GB of RAM, a 5-megapixel rear camera, a 1.9-megapixel front camera, micro USB, micro HDMI and NFC.
+This is Google’s first Nexus tablet which is being called the Android version of Apple‘s iPad, and it offers a Retina-beating 10.1 inches. display with the resolution of 2,560×1,600.
+Nexus 10 also packed dual-core A15 processor, 2 GB of RAM, a 5-megapixel rear camera, a 1.9-megapixel front camera, micro USB, micro HDMI and NFC.
 The tablet also supports multiple user sign-ins, with separate home screens, apps, e-mail and photos for each.
-The 16-GB model will sell for $399, while the 32-GB model will cost $499, starting Nov.
-13.
+If you are planning to buy the Samsung Nexus 10 then the 16 GB variant will cost you $399, and for another variant with the 32-GB internal storage, you will have to pay $499; it will be available to buy from November 13.